-STATEMENT OF CATHERINE M. RUSSELL OF THE DISTRICT OF COLUMBIA, TO BE AMBASSADOR AT LARGE FOR GLOBAL WOMEN'S ISSUES
+STATEMENT OF CATHERINE M. RUSSELL OF THE DISTRICT OF COLUMBIA, TO BE AMBASSADOR AT LARGE FOR GLOBAL WOMEN'S ISSUES here to speak on my behalf.

 Ms. RUSSELL.
 Senator Boxer, members of the committee, it is a privilege to appear before you today.